Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Discrete Canonical Noise Distributions

 This distribution is well-known in the differential privacy literature, and has been identified as the optimal noise-adding mechanism in pure differential privacy \citep{ghosh2012universally} for count statistics (which have sensitivity 1). \end{example}

-\begin{example} [Rounded Gaussian versus Discrete Gaussian] According to Proposition \ref{prop:round}, rounding a Gaussian distribution results in a discrete CND for Gaussian-DP (since Gaussian noise is a CND).
+\begin{example} [Rounded Gaussian versus Discrete Gaussian] Proposition \ref{prop:round} tells us that rounding a Gaussian distribution results in a discrete CND for Gaussian-DP (since Gaussian noise is a CND).
 Furthermore, by Proposition \ref{prop:unique}, the rounded Gaussian is the unique discrete CND at sensitivity 1.
-The rounded Gaussian has been referred to as the discrete Normal distribution, and has been independently studied in the statistics literature \citep{roy2003discrete}, and has pmf $P(N=x)=\Phi((x+1/2)/\sigma)-\Phi((x-1/2)/\sigma)$.
+The rounded Gaussian has been referred to as the discrete Normal distribution, and has been independently studied in the statistics literature \citep{roy2003discrete}; it has pmf $P(N=x)=\Phi((x+1/2)/\sigma)-\Phi((x-1/2)/\sigma)$.
 On the other hand, the Discrete Gaussian distribution \citep{canonne2020discrete} (also sometimes called the discrete Normal distribution \citep{kemp1997characterizations}) has gained popularity as a privacy mechanism, and has been employed in the 2020 Decennial Census.
 The Discrete Gaussian with parameter $\mu=0$ and scale parameter $\sigma$ has pmf

 where $\vartheta_3(0,q) = \sum_{k=-\infty}^\infty q^{k^2}$ is a Jacobi theta function \citep{szablowski2001discrete}.